kinshukb/go-chat/README.md

 # go-pub-sub-pgx-poc
-A quick and dirty POC for to listen notifications, establishing postgres connectivity (and in turn achieve a simple pub-sub mechanism)
+A quick and dirty POC for notifications, establishing postgres connectivity (and in turn achieve a simple pub-sub mechanism)